PurpleBananas99/root-me/web-client/Javascript-Obfuscation 1/README.md

     alert('Mauvais mot de passe / wrong password')
 }
 ```
-This snippet looks pretty interesting
+This snippet looks pretty interesting, as the password seems to be hexadecimal

 The unescape function will convert hexadecimal sequences to the character(s) that they represent